AChezick/Capstone2/README.md

 ---

- - This file contains details about people who attended health camp of second format.
-This includes Health_Score of the person.

 **Third_Health_Camp_Attended.csv** - This file contains details about people who attended health camp of third format.
 This includes Numberofstallvisited & LastStallVisitedNumber.

 ---